Marsha O'Mahony

 Marsha’s approach centres on adding rich qualitative context to quantitative facts (humanising data): metrics illustrate performance, but stories show consequence, a democratic approach to storytelling.

 Her work is characterised by quiet persistence and a genuine commitment to building trust with individuals and communities.
-By weaving together oral history, environmental reflection, and cultural memory, Marsha crafts a compelling narrative that reminds readers of
+By weaving together oral history, environmental reflection, and cultural memory, Marsha crafts a compelling narrative that captures the authentic voices and reflections of her interviewees, weaving them together in a fascinating and intimate history of their community.

-projects tailored to your needs.
-Also heritage and community projects, from project management, oral history collection and training, and exhibition planning and curation.
+Connect with Marsha for heritage and community projects, from project management, oral history collection and training, and exhibition planning and curation.